RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-04-04-shaving-the-clojurescript-yaks.md

 wrong with my configuration from Heroku's point of view.
 But after about two hours of compare/edit/deploy cycles, I finally managed to deploy my app to Heroku.

+## Wrapping Up

+To sum it all up, while this was in some ways a very frustrating exercise (especially at times during the process!), overall it was also a really excellent learning experience.
+Too often I try and approach too many new things all at once.
+This often leads quickly to getting overwhelmed by all the new-ness, and then often giving up.
+It's not a great pattern.

+The longer that I practice programming, the more firmly I come to believe that incremental, evolutions of projects and knowledge are fundamentally more approachable, sustainable and, quite simply, more fun!

+Now I'm feeling sort of pumped to do an "Annotated Chestnut" walkthrough of what all the various configurations in Chestnut are doing, and why they are useful and cool.